inveniosoftware/react-searchkit/docs/docs/components/react_search_kit.md

 - **appName** `string` _optional_

-  A name identifier to distinguish uniquely the application.
-Useful if multiple ReactSearchKit apps are loaded in the same page.
-Default `RSK`.
+  A name to uniquely identify the application.
+Useful when enabling the `event listener` (read below) and when multiple ReactSearchKit apps are loaded in the same page.

+  The `overridable-id` of each component will be prefixed by this `appName` ([see here](https://inveniosoftware.github.io/react-searchkit/docs/ui-customisation)).
+Default is empty string `'' ` (no namespacing).

 - **eventListenerEnabled** `boolean` _optional_